CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 Transformers
 ~~~~~~~~~~~~

 Transformer gets attribute as an argument and returns transformed value of that attribute.
-To call the transformer, we use a pipeline operator (|) within a mustache tag
+To call the transformer, we use a pipeline operator ``|`` within a mustache tag.

 Built-in transformers: